nheijmink/livolo_homey/README.md

-# Levolo switches
+# Livolo switches

-Adds support for Zigbee and 433mhz Levolo devices to Athom Homey
+Adds support for Zigbee and 433mhz Livolo devices to Athom Homey